 The waterfront area and Lagos Marina also deserve a mention among the best things to do in Lagos.

-The wide pedestrian waterfront promenade lined with palm trees offers a nice escape from the hustle and the bustle of the old town.
+The wide pedestrian waterfront promenade lined with palm trees offers a nice escape from the hustle and bustle of the old town.
 In high season, you’ll find some places selling ice cream, drinks, etc. Closer to the market, you’ll also find some places selling clothing and souvenirs.

 A pedestrian bridge connects Lagos town center to Lagos Marina.
 This is where most boat tours depart, and you’ll also find several restaurants, cafes, and pubs.
 It’s a great place to sit down for a relaxing drink and do some people-watching.